winkjs/wink-statistics/README.md

 Perform fast and numerically stable statistical analysis using **`wink-statistics`**.
 It is a part of _[wink](https://www.npmjs.com/~sanjaya)_ — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

+Summarize, Discover and Analyze data with it's rich set of features:

+1. Analyze both continuous and categorical data.

-Summarize, Discover and Analyze data with  Descriptive, Robust, Streaming Statistics along with Probability.
-A class of its functions operate on a real-time stream of data and incrementally compute required statistic that usually would take more than one pass over the data.
-These are especially useful in IoT environment.
+2. Handles real-time stream of data and incrementally compute required statistic that usually would take more than one pass over the data.

+3. Minimizes data preprocessing by handling array of data structures containing numerical values, e.g. array of objects.

 ### Installation